camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 ### Job Priorities Throughout Process Execution

 Job priorities affect two phases during process execution: job creation and job acquisition.
 During job creation, a job is assigned a priority.
 A priority is a natural number in the integer range.
+A higher number represents a higher priority.
 Once assigned, the priority is static, meaning that the process engine will not go through the process of assigning a priority for that job again at any point in the future.
 If priorities are not needed, the process engine configuration property `producePrioritizedJobs` can be set to `false`.
 In this case, all jobs receive a priority of 0.
 For details on how to specify job priorities and how the process engine assigns them, see the following section on [Specifying Job Priorities](ref:#process-engine-the-job-executor-specifying-job-priorities).

 During job acquisition, the process engine can evaluate the given job priorities to order their execution accordingly.
 That means, jobs are strictly acquired by the order of priorities.
 This behaviour is by default not active and can be toggled by the process engine configuration setting `jobExecutorAcquireByPriority`.
 See the section [The Order of Job Acquisition](ref:#process-engine-the-job-executor-the-job-order-of-job-acquisition) for details on configuring prioritized job acquisition and recommended database indexes.